Families and children

 Working Family Payment is a weekly tax-free payment to people on low pay.
 You must have at least one child to qualify.

 The Back to Work Family Dividend is a payment that gives extra support to lone parent and long-term jobseeker families with children who find or return to work from January 2015.

 Maternity Benefit is a payment by the Department of Social Protection to women on maternity leave from work.
 Find out more about Maternity Benefit and how to apply.

-Child Benefit is a payment to the parents or guardians of children under 16 years of age, or under 18 years of age if the child is in full-time education or has a disability.
+Child Benefit is a monthly payment to the parents or guardians of children under 16 years of age, or under 18 years of age if the child is in full-time education or has a disability.